sunfounder/galaxy-rvr/docs/source/scratch/sc11_servo.rst

 **Changing the Gimbal Angle**

-4. The GalaxyRVR's servo gimbal system is a refined single-degree-of-freedom structure, so you only need to control its "reset," "move up," and "move down" functions.
+1. The GalaxyRVR's servo gimbal system is a refined single-degree-of-freedom structure, so you only need to control its "reset," "move up," and "move down" functions.

+.. raw:: html

+   <br></br>

-5. Now let's create its reset button.
+2. Now let's create its reset button.
 Drag a ``when this sprite clicked`` block.

 .. image:: img/10_servo_when_click.png

-6. Embed a ``set servo angle to 90 degrees`` block to make the gimbal face forward.
+3. Embed a ``set servo angle to 90 degrees`` block to make the gimbal face forward.

 .. image:: img/10_servo_when_90.png

-7. Drag a ``when up arrow key pressed`` block.
+4. Drag a ``when up arrow key pressed`` block.

 .. image:: img/10_servo_when_up.png

-8. Decrease the servo angle when the up arrow key is pressed.
+5. Decrease the servo angle when the up arrow key is pressed.

 .. image:: img/10_servo_when_up2.png

-9. Similarly, add a down arrow key event to make the gimbal look down.
+6. Similarly, add a down arrow key event to make the gimbal look down.

 .. image:: img/10_servo_when_down.png